pap-git/EdibleDLP/README.md

 Default path is: `EdibleDLP.ahk/Downloaded`

-Then press **Download them** button or active the window and press Enter.
+Then press **Download them** button or active the window and press Shift+Enter.
 Your order will be automatically downloaded.

 ## Available presets
 > [!IMPORTANT]